My genitals hurt.

 Then there’s this jury verdict: over $1.3 million to an Illinois boy whose circumcision was so botched that doctors had to surgically reattach his penis.

 We are told that severe complications from circumcision are “rare.”
-Yet the reported rates of acute complications from circumcision are 1 in 500, which does not seem that rare.
+Yet the reported rates of acute complications from circumcision are 1 in 500, which does not seem that rare at all.

 Then there are the COMMON complications from infant circumcision that your doctor may not have mentioned.